-The reality today is that high-impact service providers do not have access to the full funding they need to offer all of the services a community might need.
-This is primarily due to the fact that government support for social programs is usually focused on mandated, safety-net services.
-Remaining government funding resources for social programs are often unable to fund the full upfront costs of proven and effective preventive services.
-This leaves many service providers with an uncertain and inadequate funding stream.
+The reality today is that high-impact service providers do not have access to the level of funding needed to deliver high-impact services for a range of populations.
+Government support for social programs is usually focused on mandated, safety-net services.
+Remaining government funding resources for social programs are often unable to fund the full upfront costs of proven and effective preventive services, leaving many service providers with an uncertain and inadequate funding stream.

-PFS solves these problems by tapping private funders to fund the full upfront costs of the program and by establishing performance goals that allow government, funders and project partners to measure outcomes and track success over time.
+PFS solves these problems by tapping private funders to fund the full upfront costs of a program and by establishing performance goals that allow government, funders and project partners to measure outcomes and track success over time.
 The goals are set collaboratively with service providers to ensure they are ambitious, yet realistic performance measures that strengthen the program and the services it delivers.
-The private funders recoup their original investment only if the program succeeds in meeting the performance goals set out by independent experts.
+The private funders recoup their original investment only if the program succeeds in meeting these agreed upon performance goals.
 If the program exceeds the performance goals, the private funders earn a modest return.

-Because PFS typically focuses on funding preventative services, its success saves governments money by reducing governments' need to spend down the road on more costly programs.
-The longer-term savings more than offset the slightly higher costs of designing and implementing a PFS contract.
-By embracing the PFS model, more funding will go toward programs that are proven to work, more lives will be improved and more accountability will drive smarter government spending now and in the future.
+Because PFS typically funds preventative services, a successful PFS project saves governments money by reducing spending on costly programs down the road.
+These longer-term savings more than offset the slightly higher costs of designing and implementing a PFS contract.
+Embracing the PFS model, directs more funding toward programs that are proven to work, improves more lives in the community, and drives greater government accountability now and in the future.